Caring for your bag

 Over time, your bag will develop its own unique beautiful patina when exposed to the oils from your skin and moisture.
 The leather will darken a little over time.

 There may be some colour transfer from dark coloured leather to lighter coloured fabrics.
 Denim can also transfer onto lighter coloured leathers.
-You can rub in natural leather conditioner and rub the back of the leather with a soft cloth to remove any residue to help minimise colour transfer.
+You can rub in natural leather conditioner with a soft cloth to remove any residue to help minimise colour transfer.

 The buckles and rivets are all brass and, just like the leather, will develop a patina over time.
 Buffing and polishing will help keep them shiny if you prefer.